 Show them God’s design and purpose in their salvation.

 Ensure that the investment you have made in them will produce multiplication in the lives of others.

+Phase Five Lessons:

+Who Are Your “Yous”?

+God’s Workmanship

+Work that Satisfies

+Cast the Vision: God’s Great Commission

+The Five Phases of Spiritual Growth

+Models of Multiplying Discipleship

 If we have achieved our goals in Strand of Pearls, by the time you reach Phase Five, through the power of the Holy Spirit, you have led people to the Lord Jesus, established them in their identity in Christ, grounded them in God’s Word, and helped them find healing in some areas of brokenness.
 No small accomplishments!
 Now it is time to commission them to go and make disciples of all nations.